thisisselva18/BREVITY_Uno/README.md

 ## 🌟 Features

 ### Core Features
-- **Infinite Scrolling** - Never hit “the end” – keep scrolling for more stories! 🔄
+- **Infinite Scrolling** - Never hit "the end" – keep scrolling for more stories! 🔄
 - **Side Page Navigation** -Bookmark articles, adjust settings, and access more details with ease. 📚
 - **Theming Support** - Users can personalize their reading experience by selecting their preferred theme. 🎨
 - **Direct Full Article Access** - Easily navigate to the full news article from the app. 🌐